Wall showing signs of Rising Damp

 White marks left by residual salts

 Water that rises from the ground by capillary action often contains hygroscopic salts and other contaminants that make their way from the brickwork and into internal plaster.
-As the water evaporates the salt fragments are left behind, leaving a residue and creating white salt deposits.
+As the water evaporates the salt fragments are left behind, leaving a residue and creating coloured salt deposits.
+This is also the case with Gypsum plasters that have been 'float' finished.
+As the dry, white Gypsum sulphate migrates to the surface.
+This can usually be brushed off or wiped with a damp cloth.

 Decaying skirting boards and floorboards

 Decaying skirting, floorboards and other ground floor timber can be a sign that rising damp has been left untreated for a while.
-This is because prolonged exposure to excess moisture in the wall can cause the germination of fungal conditions like wet rot or dry rot in timber.
+This is because prolonged exposure to excess moisture in the wall can cause the germination of fungal spores that give rise to wet or dry rot infections.
 Any timber that is spongy, easily crumbles when touched or has visible fungus growing on it requires immediate attention.

 Damp wallpaper, paint and plaster